YangXS/yangxs.github.io/index.md

 <img class="profile-picture" src="yangxs.jpg">

 I am an Associate Researcher at National Lab of Pattern Recognition, Institute of Automation, Chinese Academy of Sciences (CASIA).
-I received my Doctor’s degree at the CASIA.
+I received my Doctor’s degree at CASIA.
 Before that, I received my Master’s degree of Computer Science from Beijing Institute of Technology (BIT).